visionarycoder/VisualStudio.2022.EmptySolution/.github/copilot-instructions.md

     ```

 ### Project Structure for Desktop Applications

 - Use a standard project structure with separate folders for `Views`, `ViewModels`, and `Models`

+## Console Application Development
+  - Prefer using DI with Host Builder to configure services and run the application.
+    ```csharp
+    public class Program
+    {
+        public static void Main(string[] args)
+        {
+            var host = Host.CreateDefaultBuilder(args)
+                .ConfigureServices((hostContext, services) =>
+                {
+                    services.AddHostedService<Worker>();
+                })
+                .Build();
+            host.Run();
+        }
+    }
+    ```
+- Always use Volatility-Based Decomposition (VBD) to structure the application for scalability and maintainability.
+- Use the `Microsoft.Extensions.Configuration` package for configuration management.
+- Use the `Microsoft.Extensions.DependencyInjection` package for dependency injection.`
+- Use the `Microsoft.Extensions.Hosting` package for building console applications.
+- Use the `Microsoft.Extensions.Logging` package for logging.

 ## Architecture Patterns

+- Prefer Volatility-Based Decomposition (VBD) for building scalable and maintainable applications.

 ### Volatility-Based Decomposition

 - **Manager Classes**: Use for workflow activities.